 Access Through ODBC¶

-The Microsoft Open Database Connectivity (ODBC) standard defines a C programming language interface that makes it possible for applications to to access data from database management systems (DBMSs).
+The Microsoft Open Database Connectivity (ODBC) standard defines a C programming language interface that makes it possible for applications to access data from database management systems (DBMSs).

 Denodo provides an ODBC driver for Windows and Linux and it also provides the source code to build the driver for other platforms.
 This driver is based on the ODBC PostgreSQL driver version 09.05.